“It’s hard to see him older and getting worse. Freddie, with the Parkinson’s Disease, he was struggling with instructions and couldn’t move as well.”

 But fights at the very highest levels are often determined by intangibles, and the chin and mental states would determine this one.
 The quality that often separates a great fighter when paired with an all-time great during a bout is "will".
 I watched Pacquiao break and then take Timothy Bradley's will to take back his title, and he would break Amir Khan's as well.

 Losing most of the rounds heading into the 9th round while bleeding and cut, Pacquiao would finally land that lethal left hand that froze Khan during their sparring sessions, and he would never recover.
-It would carry over into the 10th round where Pacquiao, showing the killer instinct of the all-time great that he is, allows him to effectively finish and flatline Khan in an absolute thriller.
+It would carry over into the 10th round where Pacquiao, flashing an old killer instinct for his former friend turned foe, finishes and flat-lines Khan in an absolute thriller.